A Visual Reinforcement Learning-Based Separate Primitive Policy for Peg-in-Hole Tasks: EXPERIMENT

 \subsection{Setup}

-All tests in this paper are carried out on the platform shown in Fig.~\ref{setup}, where a connector is utilized to attach the Robotiq 2F-85 gripper to the KUKA LBR IIWA 14 arm and RGB images are obtained from the Realsense D435i wrist camera.
+All tests in this paper are carried out on the platform shown in Fig.~\ref{setup}, where a connector is utilized to attach the Robotiq 2F-85 gripper to the KUKA LBR IIWA 14 arm.
+RealSense D435i is fixed on the camera mount, and only RGB images are collected both in simulation and real-world experiments.
 The setup in Fig.~\ref{setup} is intended to match the real-world scenario.
 Meanwhile, the operational space controller \cite{khatib1987unified} is deployed to enable the compliance contact: